 The Royal Mile is a historic street in Edinburgh, Scotland, that runs from the castle to the Palace of Holyroodhouse.
 It is a great place to find souvenirs, as it is lined with shops, cafes, and pubs.
 You can find traditional Scottish souvenirs, such as kilts, tartan scarves, and whisky, as well as more modern items like jewelry and clothing.
 There are also plenty of places to grab a bite to eat or a pint of beer.

-Is Rosyth (edinburgh), Scotland a good cruise port?
+Is Rosyth (edinburgh), Scotland a good port?

 Yes, Rosyth (Edinburgh), Scotland is a good cruise port.
 It is located on the Firth of Forth, just outside of Edinburgh, and is a popular port of call for many cruise lines.
 The port offers easy access to the city of Edinburgh, as well as other nearby attractions, such as Stirling Castle and the Scottish Highlands.

-How safe is Rosyth (edinburgh), Scotland cruise port?
+Is Rosyth (edinburgh), Scotland a safe port?